llm-workflow-engine/llm-workflow-engine/README.md

 **IMPORTANT NOTE:** The user authorization system from the command line is 'admin party' -- meaning every logged in user has admin privileges, including editing and deleting other users.

+##### Setting a per-user default preset

+The API backend supports configuring a preset per user.

+To do so, run `/user-edit` and selecting a default preset will be one of the options.

+See [Presets](#presets) for more information on configuring presets.

 #### Playwright (browser-based): **DEPRECATED**

 This backend is deprecated, and may be removed in a future release.